juji-io/datalevin/doc/query.md

 of next step.
 Each step is processed by a dedicated thread (putting multiple threads on a single step was tried and abandoned due to worse performance).

+### Multiple stage clause resolution

+As mentioned, the cost based optimizer works on clauses that directly access data indices, i.e. triple patterns as well as single variable predicates.
+Datalevin also supports complex clauses, such as `and`, `or`, `or-join`, `not`, `not-join`, multi-variable predicates, function bindings, as well as rules.
+These more complex clauses are deferred until the indices access clauses have produced intermediate result.
+Heuristics and variable dependencies are considered to reorder these complex clauses to optimize performance.
+Rules are executed last, see [rules](rules.md) for details of the rule engine.

 ## Limitation

 Currently, the query optimizer handles normal where clauses only: triple